ibm-cloud-docs/billing-usage/subscriptions.md

 After {{site.data.keyword.Bluemix_notm}} Sales places the order, an email with the subscription code for each subscription and support line item is sent to the appropriate contact.
 If you purchased a subscription and didn't receive your subscription code, [contact us ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} or email Sales at CloudDigitalSales@us.ibm.com to request for it to be sent again.

-Only the account owner or a user with the Editor or Administrator role on the Billing service can apply the subscription code.
+Only the account owner or a user with the Editor or Administrator role on the Billing account management service can apply the subscription code.
 If you don't have access to apply subscription codes, the account owner or administrator can provide access.
 See [Assigning access to account management services](/docs/iam?topic=iam-account-services) for more information.

 1. From the {{site.data.keyword.Bluemix_notm}} console, go to **Manage > Account**, and select **Account settings**.
 1. Click **Apply code**.